AlphaDarkmoon/WiFi-Extractor/README.md

 # How to Run:

-1. Install python if not installed.
+1. Install python if not installed. ( One click installation file is available in repository:-  )

 2. On Desktop, press Shift + Right click and click on Open Command Window Here.